Indo-Soviet Treaty of Friendship and Cooperation

 The Indo–Soviet Treaty of Peace, Friendship and Cooperation was a treaty signed between India and the Soviet Union in August 1971 that specified mutual strategic cooperation.
 This was a significant deviation from India's previous position of non-alignment during the Cold War and was a factor in the 1971 Indo-Pakistani war.

 The treaty was caused by increasing Pakistani ties with China and the United States and played an important role in the 1971 Bangladesh Liberation War.
 The duration of the treaty was of 20 years and it was renewed for another 20 years on 8 August 1991.
-Following the dissolution of the Soviet Union it was replaced by a 20-year Treaty of Indo-Russian Friendship and Cooperation during President Yeltsin's visit to New Delhi in January 1993.
+Following the dissolution of the Soviet Union it ended such long term of friendship and cooperation.

 Indo-Soviet relations

 Early relations

 India's initial relations with the Soviet Union after the former's independence were ambivalent and were guided by Nehru's decision to remain non-aligned and his government's active part in the Commonwealth of Nations.
 However, in February 1954, the administration of US President Dwight Eisenhower announced the decision to provide arms to Pakistan, which was followed a month later by Pakistan joining SEATO and later CENTO.
 Both agreements gave Pakistan sophisticated military hardware and economic aid.

 The developing situation alarmed India, which had uncomfortable relations with Pakistan.
 Since Pakistan also was near the Soviet Union, it also provided Moscow with the necessity and the opportunity to develop its relations with India, whose status as a leader of the Non-Aligned Movement would also allow the Soviets to bolster their policy in the Third World.

 India and the Soviet Union, therefore, pursued similar policies based on common security threat born from the American interests in Pakistan.
 It was in that context that India and Soviet Union exchanged military attachés.

 Although Indo-Soviet co-operation occurred, Soviet military aid to India was greatly increased during the context of deteriorating Sino-Soviet and Sino-Indian relations.
 The 1962 Sino-Indian War caused the Sino-Pakistani axis to be another impetus for the growing co-operation between India and the Soviet Union.

 In 1965, Indo-Soviet relations had entered a very important phase that lasted until 1977.
 According to Rejaul Karim Laskar, a scholar of Indian foreign policy, 1965 to 1977 was the "golden age" of Indo-Soviet relations.